Visiting Ballarat International Foto Biennale with kids or teens in tow?

 A Symphony of Hues at Il Piccolo Gelato

-Photographer Gaye Beal adds a touch of Rajasthani colour to the walls of this much-loved gelateria in Central Ballarat.
+Photographer Gaye Beal adds a touch of Rajasthani colour to the walls of this much-loved gelateria in the Ballarat CBD.
 A delicious stopover for kids and big kids alike.

 Saturday 11 October

-Workshop: Make Your First Family Album Photobook at Ballarat Library
+Workshop: Make a family album photobook at the Ballarat Library

-Join artist Lê Nguyên Phương to make your own family album photobook.
-Explore the art of bookbinding and use paper as your storytelling space.
-Free, online bookings essential; a waitlist will be added after the event books out.
+Join artist Lê Nguyên Phương to explore the art of bookbinding and use paper as your storytelling space.

 Guma on the Art Screen at Alfred Deakin Place (next to the Art Gallery of Ballarat)

-Guma means blood in the Budjiti language.
-Set in urban Darwin, Leicolhn McKellar's Guma is a visual exploration of contemporary pan – Aboriginal identity and captures the everyday lives of First Nations families.
+Set in urban Darwin, Leicolhn McKellar's Guma ('blood' in the Budjiti language) is a visual exploration of contemporary pan-Aboriginal identity and captures the everyday lives of First Nations families.

 From Scraps to Goals: Uganda’s Handmade Soccer Balls at Beechworth Bakery Ballarat